 With that information on hand, an ad campaign could then be created to target those in-market, with a higher bid adjustment for men.

 Remember, in-market ads are based off recent spikes in search history, not prolonged search history over time.
-Which it makes it perfect for this type of Search campaign.
+Which makes it perfect for this type of Search campaign.

 If the florist was more interested in brand awareness and site traffic, they may have done better to serve ads on the Display network using topic targeting (or an affinity audience) and geared towards women.

 But instead, they opted for the Search network (where buyer intent is higher) to target men further down the sales funnel with an in-market audience.
 This is just one example of how in-market and gender demographics can help you reach your desired Google

 Targeting in any form or fashion is a key step in successful digital advertising.

-But with so many options available, it only makes sense to combine the most effective methods to support your goals and reach your audience.
+But with so many options available, it only makes sense to combine the most effective methods to support your goals and reach your Google audience.